zowe/docs-site/docs/appendix/zowe-glossary.md

 #### Zowe Application Framework

 Modernizes and simplifies working on the mainframe via a web visual interface.
 Functionality is provided through apps and a desktop user experience called the [Zowe Desktop](#zowe-desktop).
-Base functionality includes apps to work with JES, MVS Data Sets, Unix System Services, as well as a [3270 Terminal](#3270-terminal), [Virtual Terminal](#virtual-vt-terminal)), and an [Editor](#zowe-editor).
+Base functionality includes apps to work with JES, MVS Data Sets, Unix System Services, as well as a [3270 Terminal](#3270-terminal), [Virtual Terminal](#virtual-vt-terminal), and an [Editor](#zowe-editor).

 #### Zowe CLI